-- 4.5.7 Interest paid on borrowing in 2022/23 was around £1M less than the original estimate, reflecting the decision not to take any additional debt during the year. - 4.5.8 The average investment balance over the year has increased to £66M (£61M in 2021/22).
+- 5.4.7 Interest paid on borrowing in 2022/23 was around £1M less than the original estimate, reflecting the decision not to take any additional debt during the year. - 5.4.8 The average investment balance over the year has increased to £66M (£61M in 2021/22).
 Investment balances have remained high during this year, largely due to the timing of funds received from central government and significant capital grants received in advance of spend being incurred, including Darwen Town Deal and Levelling Up funding.
-(See Weekly Balances Appendix 1). - 4.5.9 Investment interest rates were relatively high at the beginning of the year and increased throughout in line with Bank Rate rises.
+(See Weekly Balances Appendix 1).

+- 5.4.9 Investment interest rates were relatively high at the beginning of the year and increased throughout in line with Bank Rate rises.
 Funds have continued to be invested for short periods, and sometimes with the government's Debt Management Office, to manage risk.
-Despite this low risk approach, interest earned on treasury cash investments has been extremely high during the year, increasing from £0.05M in 2021/22 to £1.3M in 2022/23. - 4.5.10 The average rate of return for the whole financial year was 1.98% (against 0.08% in 2021/22).
+Despite this low risk approach, interest earned on treasury cash investments has been extremely high during the year, increasing from £0.05M in 2021/22 to £1.3M in 2022/23. - 5.4.10 The Council's investment return over the period from January 2023 to March 2023 was approximately 3.35%.
+For comparison, the Sterling Overnight Rate (SONIA) over the same period averaged 3.77%. - 5.4.11 The average rate of return for the whole financial year was 1.98% (against 0.08% in 2021/22).

-4.6 Borrowing Update
+5.5 Borrowing Update

-4.6.1 As indicated above, the Authority was not planning to borrow to invest primarily for commercial return and so is unaffected by the changes to the Prudential Code.

-4.6.2 At 31st March 2023, the authority held £208.2M of loans, a decrease of £26.3M compared to 31st March 2022, as part of its strategy for funding previous and current years' capital programmes.
+- 5.5.1 The Authority was not planning to borrow to invest primarily for commercial return and so is unaffected by the changes to the Prudential Code. - 5.5.2 At 31st March 2023, the authority held £208.2M of loans, a decrease of £26.3M compared to 31st March 2022, as part of its strategy for funding previous and current years' capital programmes.
 Outstanding loans on 31st March are summarised in the table below: